aykevl/tinygo-gccgo/README.markdown

   * ... probably many more.

 ## Current status

+At the moment I'm **no longer working on this project**.
+The main reason is that it turns out that the code `gccgo` produces is relatively bloated and is written specifically for the regular Go runtime, which is optimized for speed and not RAM/flash usage.
+I'm investigating different options, like building a frontend for LLVM (like [llgo](https://github.com/llvm-mirror/llgo), which sadly appears to be dead).

 I mainly developed this as a proof of concept so I'm not sure how I'll continue, but I'm happy that it works (to some degree).
 I'm interested in microcontrollers